TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 | 7   | 4    | 🔌 48VDC                             | 🔌 15VDC        |
 | 8   | 4    | 🔌 48VDC                             | 🔌 15VDC        |

-To convert the differential pairs to actual signals that can be read should be too difficult.
-Reading the `EBU Tech 3250-2004` document, there is a whole section on how AES3 should be wired:
+Earlier I briefly talked about the AES3 electrical specifications.
+Again the `EBU Tech 3250-2004` document comes to the rescue, there is a whole section on differential pairs and how AES3 should be wired 🔌:

 ![Simplified example of the AES3 circuit ](diagrams/aes-specs.drawio.png)

-Here are a few other characteristics that have to be respected:
+Here are a few other important characteristics that have to be respected:
 > The interconnecting cable shall be balanced and screened (shielded) with nominal characteristic impedance of 110 Ohms at frequencies from 0.1 to 128 times the maximum frame rate.

 > The line driver shall have a balanced output with an internal impedance of 110 Ohm ± 20%, at frequencies from 0.1 to 128 times the maximum frame rate when measured the output at terminals.